AOMediaCodec/libavif/doc/avifenc.1.md

 :   Number of times an animated image sequence will be repeated.
 Use 'infinite' for infinite repetitions (Default: infinite).

 **\--**
-:   Signals the end of options.
+:   Signal the end of options.
 Everything after this is interpreted as file names.

 ## UPDATABLE OPTIONS

-The following options can optionally have a :u (or :update) suffix like `-q:u Q`, to apply only to input files appearing after the option:
+The following options can optionally have a :u (or :update) suffix like **-q:u _Q_**, to apply only to input files appearing after the option:

 **-q**, **\--qcolor** _Q_
-:   Set quality for color (0-100, where 100 is lossless).
+:   Quality for color (0-100, where 100 is lossless).

 **\--qalpha** _Q_
-:   Set quality for alpha (0-100, where 100 is lossless).
+:   Quality for alpha (0-100, where 100 is lossless).

+**\--qgain-map** _Q_
+:   Quality for the gain map (0-100, where 100 is lossless).

 **\--tilerowslog2** _R_
-:   Set log2 of number of tile rows (0-6, default: 0).
+:   log2 of number of tile rows (0-6, default: 0).

 **\--tilecolslog2** _C_
-:   Set log2 of number of tile columns (0-6, default: 0).
+:   log2 of number of tile columns (0-6, default: 0).

 **\--autotiling**
 :   Set \--tilerowslog2 and \--tilecolslog2 automatically.